amandaphail/VisualizeAMemory/README.md

 - Use Axios to POST/create new data on Airtable.
 - Use only React for DOM Manipulation.

-- use useHistory
+- Use useHistory
-- have map from google map populate the page so we can insert ourself in the memory setting
+- Have map from google map populate the page so we can insert ourself in the memory setting
-- have a user guide component to show how to find the embedded code on google maps street view which they will copy and paste in the form
+- Have a user guide component to show how to find the embedded code on google maps street view which they will copy and paste in the form

-#### PostMVP
+## PostMVP

-_These are examples only.
-Replace with your own Post-MVP features._

-- delete your post
+- Delete your post
-- update your post
+- Update your post
-- report a post as inappropriate
-- view collection of posts you've made - possibly by a log in
+- Wiew collection of posts you've made - possibly by a log in
-- allow user to view a random memory
+- Allow user to view a random memory
-- allow user to search for memory by location and/or location type
+- Allow user to search for memory by location and/or location type

 ## Project Schedule